husarion/rosbot_webui/README.md

 `roslaunch rosbot_webui demo.launch`

-Go to the web browser and type `http://device_name.local/` in adress bar, substituting phrase `device_name` wth name of your ROSbot defined in Husarnet panel.
+Go to the web browser and type `http://device_name.local/` in adress bar, substituting phrase `device_name` with name of your ROSbot defined in Husarnet panel.
 Now you will be able to control ROSbot.

-If you do not have Husarnet configured, you can use local IP of yout device.
+If you do not have Husarnet configured, you can use local IP of your device.

 # Launch webui at startup